mashalumairniazi/CatPhotosApp/README.md

 ## Project Overview

-The **CatPhotoApp** demonstrates the basics of HTML5 and CSS3, while focusing on responsive design principles.
+The **CatPhotoApp** demonstrates the basics of HTML5, while focusing on responsive design principles.
 The project includes images, links, forms, and lists, all structured semantically to create a user-friendly experience.

 ### Key Features